metabase/metabase/docs/administration-guide/01-managing-databases.md

 ### Use a secure connection (SSL)

-Metabase automatically tries to connect to databases with and without SSL.
+Metabase automatically tries to connect to databases with SSL first, then without if that doesn't work.
 If it's possible to connect to your database with an SSL connection, Metabase will make that the default setting for your database.
 If you prefer to connect without this layer of security, you can always change this setting later, but we highly recommend keeping SSL turned on to keep your data secure.

 ### Use an SSH tunnel for database connections